-That's when a dream job opportunity brought her back to her hometown of Boston, where she became the Director of Nursing at Franciscan Children's Hospital — and met a patient in desperate need of a foster parent.
+Then a job opportunity brought her back to her hometown of Boston where she became the Director of Nursing at Franciscan Children's Hospital and she met a patient in desperate need of a foster parent.

 “I came out of the medical unit one day and in the stroller was this beautiful little girl,” Smith recalls.
 “I said to the nurse, ‘Who is this beautiful little angel?'” to which the nurse replied, "This is Gisele."
 For Smith, it was love at first sight.

 Gisele's mother exposed her to narcotics during pregnancy, she was born prematurely at 29 weeks and weighed less than two pounds.

 Smith’s nursing expertise put her in a unique position to care for Gisele.
 When she brought the baby home, Gisele was in withdrawal from narcotics and was taking in nutrition via a gastrostomy tube 16 hours a day.
 She was losing weight quickly, "being born at one pound, 14 ounces, you can imagine you have to catch up," Smith told TODAY.